 Inevitably, these shared facilities are located within one of the component use areas.
-However, because they are used by two or more areas, there is a need to ensure that they are properly maintained and that the cost of that maintenance is shared fairly by those who use them.
+However, because they are used by two or more areas, there is a need to ensure that they are available for common use and properly maintained in a way that the cost of that maintenance is shared fairly by those who use them.